bymatej/ut99-server/README.md

 # ut99-server
+This is just a fork of another project.
+See `Frok` for details.

 A dockerfile for a fully functional and easy configurable Unreal Tournament 99 server.
 This image is based on the original linux server 436 with all four bonus packs and the UTPGPatch451 patch for linux.
 It also includes some famous maps and mutators.